Dateline Seoul: The Lotte Hotel, Sunday, 10:17

-As Andrea luxuriated on the 17th floor of the Lotte, the opening banalities of the industry conference wafted through the hotel.
-The organizers had gotten at cross-purposes with talent; one Lord Duncan, some kind of a minor royal somebody or something, had been promised a major speaking slot at the conference opening, which was rescinded on account of his financial ties to one of the sponsors.
+As Andrea luxuriates on the 17th floor of the Lotte, the opening banalities of the industry conference waft through the hotel.
+The organizers have gotten at cross-purposes with talent, one Lord Duncan, some kind of a minor royal somebody or something, who had been promised a major speaking slot at the conference opening.
+This was rescinded at the last minute on account of his financial ties to one of the sponsors.
 Someone saw a conflict of interest, and the Lord’s press agent is seriously pissed.
 He’s been relegated to a couple of introductions, reduced to a laugh line.
-No less than three conference people had tried to explain the situation to the agent, three poor souls, three different stories.
+No less than three conference people have tried to explain the situation to the agent, three poor souls, three different stories.
 The agent is chewing her nails, chewing her nicorette.
 The Lord is putting a brave face on things, puffing and posing, Lord this and Lord that.
 Blah blah blah.
 Andrea’s in bed.

-Now there are a number of other people from her firm at the conference, and a name list, so she’s going to have to put in an appearance at some point.
+There are a number of other people from her firm at the conference, and a name list, so she’s going to have to put in an appearance at some point.
 She decides to roll down about 40 minutes before lunch.
-This way she can drop into a session, stroll the floor for a bit, and beat the lunch line.
-Eat some SOUP.
+This way she can drop into a session, stroll the floor for a bit, beat the lunch line, and eat some SOUP.

 The soup was pumpkin, of course.
 Pumpkin soup is the staple of international hotels everywhere.
 Most pumpkin soup is so-so; today’s was at least decent.
 Her hunger is sated, but that’s about the only thing about her that is.
 She’s bowed and scraped to a dozen industry veterans and talked trade with the guys from her firm.
 She’s been seen.